creanero/beamModelTester/overall_design.md

         2. Altitude
         3. Azimuth
     4. For each of the above independent variables, plots indicating how the values and figure of merit vary with frequency against that independent variable are calculated
+    5. Input is controlled by the user by means of [command line arguments](/comparison_module/cli_arguments.md) or a [text-driven interactive system](/comparison_module/interactive_mode.md)
-    5. Output is produced in a suitable format.Initial elements include:
+    6. Output is produced in a suitable format.Initial elements include:
         1. Flexible image File plotting
         2. Image plots to the screen
         3. Text output of RMSE and correlation